aabtop/vidconf_device/README.md

 Note again that as mentioned above, the certificate is self-signed, and so you will need to bypass a security warning in your browser on your first visit.

+When the page loads, you will be presented with a login screen.
+For user you can enter either `vnc` or `rdp`, to access either the VNC server that is running (which is [x11vnc](http://www.karlrunge.com/x11vnc/)), or the RDP server that is running (which is [xrdp](http://xrdp.org/)).

+The password will be the `<PASSWORD>` value you supplied above on the command line invokation of `ansible-playbook`.

+The credentials are defined by the file [user-mapping.xml](user-mapping.xml).